What is SCADA

 Types of SCADA Software

-Man using a scada system
+Man using a SCADA system

-Man using a scada system
+Man using a SCADA system

 A first difference concerns the type of software platform: